minkaotic/front-end-notes/MVC-and-Razor.md

 ```

 #### @functions
-The purpose of a `@functions` block is to wrap up reusable code, like the methods and properties, and then be able to call those methods or properties from other parts of the page.
+The purpose of a `@functions` block is to wrap up reusable code, like methods and properties, and then be able to call those methods or properties from other parts of the page.

 ###### Declaring functions and properties:
 ```C#